rack/rack-attack/README.md

 Rack::Attack.failure_cooldown = nil
 ```

-### Built-in error handling

-By default, Rack::Attack "does the right thing" when internal errors occur:

-- If the error is a Redis or Dalli cache error, ignore the error and allow the request.
-- Otherwise, raise the error.
-The request will fail.

-All errors will trigger the failure cooldown, regardless of whether they are ignored or raised.

 ### Custom error handling

 For most use cases, it is not necessary to re-configure Rack::Attack's default error handling.
 However, there are several ways you may do so.

-First, you may specify the list of errors to ignore as an array of Class and/or String values:
+First, you may specify the list of errors to ignore as an array of Class and/or String values.

 ```ruby
 # in initializers/rack_attack.rb